Merrell Mix Master Tuff Mid Waterproof

 For example, a typical minimalist would not like that the overall sole thickness of this shoe is too thick by their standards.
 While that's a bad thing for that person, it's probably a good thing for someone that is just starting with ultralight / minimalist hiking.
 So, don't let that sway you away.

 If you're new to either ultralight or minimalist hiking then you might consider this as a shoe / boot that helps your transition.
 Personally, that's where I think this boot really shines.
+I've had a chance to put these up against a pair of inov-8 minimalist hikers and I have to say, there's a big difference between them.
+The inov-8 sole is so thin, you really will feel every single rock on the trail.

 Here are some details:

 Size: I usually wear 11W for my shoe size.
 For boots, I order 11.5W to accommodate thick socks and that turned out perfect.
 There is even a little extra room, which I'm sure my feet will fill as they swell during longer hikes.
 Long story short, these seem "true to size".
+As a part of my update to this review, I'll add that the sizing and fit are designed well to support athletic movement on the trail.
+Further, I rarely jam my toes in the footbox, so I think Merrell gets points for this too (you don't want to be the hiker that gets their toes jacked up in the backwoods if you can help it).

 Weight: The Merrell website says these shoes are 22 ounces per pair.
 I'm sure that's for a smaller size.
 My size 11.5 shoes weighed in at 29.21 ounces on my digital postal scale (for the pair).
 That's not quite the 22 ounces (or less) that typifies the ultralight / minimalist category, but they certainly are not heavy by any stretch.
 My last pair was over 47 ounces, so I'm pretty happy with 29!